macronix/tf-m-extras/partitions/external_trusted_secure_storage/docs/etss_readme.rst

 platforms and OSes.
 Here integrated with TF-M, this layer manages access permissions based on client id.

-- JEDEC security HAL layer
+- JEDEC security HAL module

-This layer implements the interfaces defined in JEDEC JESD261 standard.
+JEDEC security HAL module could be compiled for use within different OSes and software platforms.
-The specific implementation process of each API calls pre-binding vendor specific operations implemented in vendor specific implementations layer.
+This module consits of JEDEC security HAL API layer and vendor specific implementation layer.

-This layer calls TF-M crypto services via vendor specific crypto wrapper functions.
+JEDEC security HAL API layer implements the interfaces defined in JEDEC JESD261 standard.

-- Vendor specific implementations layer
+And calls the pre-binding specific sub-steps implemented in vendor specific implementation layer.

-The specific implementation of funcations required by JEDEC security HAL layer.
+Here integrated in TF-M platform, the JEDEC security HAL API layer calls TF-M crypto services via vendor specific crypto wrapper functions.

-Besides, this layer also includes the specific implementation of secure Flash provisioning which should be performed before deployment.
+Vendor specific implementations layer provides specific sub-steps implementaion required by JEDEC security HAL API layer.
+In addition, this layer also includes the specific implementation of secure Flash provisioning which should be performed before deployment.

-- Spi nor operations layer
+- Spi nor operation layer

 The implementation of SPI NOR flash normal commands and operations, such as read id, write enable, etc.